VladimirTechMan/salsa-format-spec/README.md

 * The traffic coming between endpoints is typically encrypted these days.
 Thus, trying to capture details somewhere outside the actual applications that send and receive data will often not allow to look at the actual signaling packets being exchanged over such an encrypted channel.
 * In the endpoint applications: Capturing into real PCAP or similar packet capture formats may be not possible and usually is not feasible.
 That is even more applicable to web browsers and web applications, as well as to mobile applications.

-Some communication applications and diagnostic tools include embedded machanisms to log details about signaling packets being exchanged by the applications.
-But many of them are not specifically tailored for signaling packet capture and often mix those details with many other debug or informational printouts.
-And then, those logs usually come in different custom, incompatible formats.
+Some communication applications and diagnostic tools have embedded machanisms in them, to log details about signaling packets being exchanged.
+But these mechnisms are usually not specifically tailored for packet archiving and they often mix those details with many other debug or informational printouts.
+In addition, those logs usually come in different custom, incompatible formats.
 Thus, a good interoperability in handling them between third-party applications becomes very problematic.

-With all those — and with some other practical needs — in mind, the Simple Application-Level-Signaling Archive (SALSA) format is proposed.
+With all those and some other practical needs in mind, the Simple Application-Level-Signaling Archive (SALSA) format is proposed.
 It is a simple, concise JSON-based format that aims at making it easy to create and annotate, easy to parse and process the logged signaling packet data.
 Using it, developers and companies can effectively create different types of handy engineering tools, like those for call-flow visualizations or automatic test script generation.
 And such tools, handling specific signaling protocols, can now become much more compatible with each other and with the signaling libraries and components of client-side and server-side communication applications.

 The SALSA format is largely agnostic to the actual protocol type(s) and details about the packets archived.
-It may be used to archive call/session signaling, media signaling, or domain-specific signaling types (for example, signaling payloads used for monitoring or control of remote objects) — and the format allows to store multiple types of protocols at once.
-If the SALSA users need to add their custom details, to make the format more protocol-aware or to tailor it to their spcific needs, they can do that with the "extras" mechanism provided by SALSA.
+It may be used to archive call and session signaling, media signaling, or domain-specific signaling types (for example, signaling payloads used for monitoring or control of remote objects) — and the format allows to deal with multiple types of protocols at once.
+If the users of SALSA need to add their custom details, to make the basic format more protocol-aware or to tailor it to their spcific needs, they can do that using the "extras" mechanism avaialble in SALSA.

 ###1.1 Why not HAR?